Oxidative Stress: an imbalance between the production of free radicals and the body's ability to neutralize them.

 Disease Impact 1 - Neuroaxonal Dystrophy/Equine Degenerative Myeloencephalopathy

 Summary: NAD/EDM is a neurological condition that develops in genetically predisposed foals maintained on an alpha-tocopherol-deficient diet.
 It affects the spinal cord and parts of the brain stem and manifests with problems in early development movement and coordination.
-The disease appears to be prevented, or at least minimized, if pregnant mares and genetically susceptible foals are supplemented with alpha-tocopherol.
+Supplementation of pregnant mares and genetically susceptible foals with alpha-tocopherol can provide support for this disease.
 Prevention of this disease is critical as NAD/EDM is not treatable.

 Suggested Recommendations: 8,000 IU/day for gestating mare, 2,000 IU/day for young horses.